geckoo1337/Mandelbrot-Fractal/README.md

 **vcpkg add port glm**

-This project allows the user to interact with the shader modifying its value - position, zoom and iteration.
+This project allows the user to interact with the shader modifying its values - position, zoom and iteration.
 The shader is available at the address written in the main code source.
-You can explore the fractal using arrow keys, zooming using (left) CTRL and ALT and increase/decrease iterations with PAGE_UP & PAGE_DOWN key.
-Cool stuff.
+You can explore the fractal using arrow keys, zooming using (left) CTRL and ALT and increase/decrease iterations with PAGE_UP & PAGE_DOWN keys.
+Cool stuff for a rainy day.
 Mathematical beauty ++